cissic/cissic.github.io/_posts/2022-12-27-configuring-and-installing-emacs.md

 ### TODO The end

-1. Workgroups (should be executed at the end of init.el)
+1. Workgroups (should be executed at the end of init.el) <a id="org525c8fd"></a>

     <https://tuhdo.github.io/emacs-tutor3.html>

+    `workgroups2` is a fine package for managing session.
+To enable it and set the filepath for keeping sessions (default is `/.emacs_workgroups`) put this in your `init.el`:

-        (workgroups-mode 1)    ; session manager for emacs
+        (workgroups-mode 1)    ; session manager for emacs (setq wg-session-file "~/.emacs.d/.emacs_workgroups") ;

+    And then you can use the following commands to manage sessions:

     -   To save window&buffer layout as a work group: